Questions and Answers about ACA IRS Reporting

 Q2.
 Why might I get a tax form?

 A2.
-The Form 1095-C helps determine if you or your family members are eligible for a premium tax credit (a.k.a. subsidy) based on whether PfISD offered the employee coverage that meets government standards for minimum value and affordability.
-The Form 1095-C will also show if you and your family members were enrolled in health coverage and therefore do not owe a penalty to the IRS.
+Form 1095-C helps determine if you or your family members are eligible for a premium tax credit (a.k.a. subsidy) based on whether PfISD offers employee coverage that meets government standards for minimum value and affordability.
+The 1095-C form will also show if you and your family members were enrolled in health coverage and therefore do not owe a penalty to the IRS.

 Q3.
 Will the tax form(s) include information about all my insurance plans?

 A3.
 Form 1095-C only includes information about health coverage offered by PfISD and who enrolled in the health coverage.
 It will not include information about dental, vision, life, disability, accident or other types of coverage.